eclipsesource/tabris-js/doc/widget-basics.md

 ## Disposing of a Widget

-The `dispose` method disposes of the widget and all of its children.
+When a widget instance is no longer needed in the application it should be *disposed* to free up the resources it uses.
+This is done using the `dispose` method, which disposes of the widget and all of its children.
 It triggers a *removeChild* event on the parent and a *dispose* event on itself.

 Example: